Exactly When Is The Best Time To Take Probiotics So They Actually Work?

 In order to maximize all these benefits, you may find yourself wondering: What's the best time to take a probiotic?
-You've heard that fat-soluble vitamins are absorbed better when you take them with food, but does the same hold true for probiotic bacteria?
+You've heard that fat-soluble vitamins are absorbed better when you take them with food or some healthy fats, but does the same hold true for probiotic bacteria?

 Experts set the record straight on whether or not there's actually a best time to take probiotics and what other factors affect their effectiveness.